-A team may have its first practice or tryouts with coaches present no earlier than the second Monday in December.
-Coaches are allowed to work with and interact with the team.
+A team may have its first practice or tryouts with coaches present no earlier than the second Monday in August.
+Coaches may work with and interact with the team.
 Each violation will result in a team forfeiting five games (one match) in the upcoming season.